BattletechModders/CommanderPortraitLoader/README.md

 ## Features
 - Let's you place any png file in the mod folder and use it as your commander portrait.
+- Let's you choose a voice for your commander.

 ## Download